This class is designed for puppy’s up to 5 months old. We will focus on building the

 Obedience Class Policy

-Membership Renewal for 2023 is coming up.
+Membership Renewal for 2023 is here.
 Please turn in your forms and payment.
 Form can be found in the latest Barker Newsletter